 It’s easy to select a place to keep your remote, but choosing the right way to attach the finder to your phone can be tricky.
 Some finders, particularly credit card-style models, affix easily to the back of your phone.
 If you have a wallet phone case, they can also tuck comfortably inside one of the card slots.

 Tag-style finders are often attached to a lanyard that can be secured to the phone, though you have the option to forgo the lanyard and affix it to the phone instead.
 Some tag finders come with their own adhesive, but others don’t.

-Generally speaking, you could buy a single phone finder set that comes with one remote and one finder.
-It’s a simple solution if there’s only one device you’d like to track, though given the luxury and convenience of the technology, you may want more than one.
-If you’d like to use the finder for other items, such as tablets, laptops, wallets, or additional family phones, it’s worth buying multiples.
+Generally speaking, you could choose a single phone finder set that comes with one remote and one finder.
+It’s a simple solution if there’s only one device you’d like to track.
+Though, given the luxury and convenience of the technology, you may want more than one.
+If you’d like to use the finder for other items, such as tablets, laptops, wallets, or additional family phones, it’s worth having multiples.
 For premium brands, you’ll usually find them in pairs and sometimes three- or four-packs.

 Finder community: Many phone finders also have dedicated online communities.
 They’re either incorporated into the app or have an online platform.
 Community members with devices of the same product line are alerted when a device is missing in their immediate area so they can help return it to the owner.

 Phone finders cost between $15 and $75.
 At the low end of the price range, between $15 and $30, expect to find simple tag-style models.
 You’ll only get one per package, and they often require either cell batteries or replacement of the entire device when the internal battery depletes.

 For mid-range models, priced between $30 and $50, you’ll see four-packs of finders as well as some single premium models.
 There are also some slimline or credit card-style models in this bracket.